aritroCoder/EtherEyes/README.md

 }
 ```

-Then copy this file to `transaction-insights/packages/snap/` and `transaction-insights/packages/site/src/` directories
+Then copy and replace(when prompted) this file to `transaction-insights/packages/snap/` and `transaction-insights/packages/site/src/` directories

 Starting the python server